When you aerate your lawn do you leave the plugs

 Leaving the plugs after aerating your lawn is recommended as they contain beneficial microbial activity that helps to break down thatch and organic matter over time.
 This natural process further improves nutrient availability and soil structure.

-See also Does aeration help level lawn
+See also Why is aeration good for your lawn

 Increased Water Infiltration